 I’ve re-experienced my early childhood feelings that I didn’t deserve the beatings.
 I didn’t deserve any beatings, not one!

 My parents knew what they did was wrong.
-And no, my father never apologized for beating me so much before he died 19 years ago.
+My father never apologized for beating me so much before he died 19 years ago.
 Even before he retired, 17 years before he died, the Miami-Dade County public school system stopped him and the rest of their employees from spanking, whipping, beating, and paddling children.

 What could he even tell me to take away those experiences?